856tangbin/PCMR/README.md

 - **Detecting correlated horizontal pleiotropy** (PCMR's pleiotropy test): Detect the presence of correlated horizontal pleiotropy using the function of `PCMR_testCorPlei`;
 - **Causal analysis** (PCMR's causality evaluation): Evaluate whether a discernible dominant IV category supports a non-zero causal effect using the function of `PCMR_testCausal`.
 Recommended to be applied in the presence of correlated horizontal pleiotropy, e.g. $P_{plei-test} <= 0.20$.

+Data preprocessing of IVs for PCMR was provided in `./demo/IVs_filter.R`; We provided an example of SCZ and MDD in `./demo/example.R`, as well as, an example of combining R package `TwoSampleMR` to analysis the causal relationship between Smoking and BIP in `./demo/example_TwoSampleMR.R`.